gyroflow/gyroflow-docs/docs/cams/general.md

 * Use the settings that give the widest possible field of view.
 This results in more data to work with.
 For a lot of cameras, this is using the 4:3 aspect ratio if available.
 * If using the main flight controller on a drone for logging, the camera should be rigidly mounted to the drone.
 * If using a secondary logger on the camera or internal camera logging, some soft mounting is preferred when used in a high-vibration environment (drones).
+* Internal stabilization should be disabled.
+Furthermore, trying to stabilize footage from my camera with IBIS may result in wobble due to the sensor shifting around.